nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 How the `Storage` component works:
 1. When the user first launches `Apollo`, the `Storage` will look for the storage text files (`save.txt` and `moduleData.txt`).
-2. If these text files do not exist, `Storage` will create new text files; if these text files exist, `Storage` will read from the text files and write into `Apollo` for the user to use.
+2. If these text files do not exist, `Storage` will create new text files.
+3. If these text files exist, `Storage` will read from the text files and write into `Apollo` for the user to use.
-3. When a command is entered by the user, the `Command` class will communicate with `Storage` to update the local save files if there are changes.
+4. When a command is entered by the user, the `Command` class will communicate with `Storage` to update the local save files if there are changes.

 ## Implementation